Why is Health Insurance Required?

 Federal and state laws require that international students maintain adequate health insurance while attending the University of Washington.
 While many other countries bear the expense of health care for their residents, individuals in the United States are responsible for these expenses themselves.
 A single day of hospitalization can cost thousands of dollars.
-A good insurance policy gives you access to excellent medical facilities and provides protection against the enormous costs of health care.
+A good insurance policy gives you access to excellent medical facilities and provides protection against the enormous costs of health care in the U.S.

-- Exchange or “Visiting” student attending UW through an official exchange program sponsored either by a UW academic department or the UW Office of International Programs & Exchanges.
+- Exchange or “Visiting” student attending UW through an official exchange program sponsored either by a UW academic department or the UW Study Abroad Office.

-- Student funded by his or her government, or the U.S. government.
+- Student funded by government scholarship, either from home government or U.S. government.

 - Student enrolled at UW but doing research outside the U.S.

 - Student working in the U.S. and receiving health insurance benefits through his or her employer.

 The insurance must provide a monetary minimum of $200,000 or more per medical condition per policy year, medical evacuation (at least $10,000) and repatriation of remains (at least $7,500).

 J-1 students must meet separate minimum insurance requirements set by the U.S. Department of State.

 How to Apply to Waive ISHIP